 In-depth study of one or more major figures.
 May be repeated when authors vary.
 (Offered every year).
-Prerequisites: At least one ENGL course at the 2000 level.
+Prerequisites: At least one ENGL course at the 2000 level or higher or consent of instructor.

 ENGL-4427 Literature of the Holocaust